Home » Circuits » Circuit Equivalent Resistance Calculator

 Use bracket pair whenever needed.
 See Example circuits below.

-This calculator is a must have tool for students, professors and engineers, who are working on electronic circuit related projects.
+This calculator is a must-have tool for students, professors and engineers who are working on electronic circuit-related projects.
 Also one can confirm or verify the calculated equivalent resistance value here.
-Our circuit equivalent resistance calculator also can be used as both parallel resistor calculator and series resistor calculator.
+Our circuit equivalent resistance calculator can also be used as both the parallel resistor calculator and series resistor calculator.

 Also see our Irregular 4-Side Object Area Calculator at fineducalcs.